oncody/civ-board-game-2010/README.md

 ##Rulebook

 ###Start of game:
-Pick a starting social policy
+* Pick a starting social policy
-Agree on optional rules
+* Agree on optional rules
+* Agree on house rules
-Build the wonder deck
+* Build the wonder deck

 Building the Wonder Deck
 Now that the number of wonders available has increased, players will need to build the wonder